httpland/conditional-request-middleware/README.md

 You must provide a function to retrieve the representation.

-Select representation is the following interface:
+Selecting representation is the following interface:

 ```ts
 interface SelectRepresentation {